michael-yuji/XThreads/README.md

 # XThreads

-A threading library using pthread
+A lock-free threading library using pthread.

 ## usage: